LandRegistry/common-dev-env/README.md

 It provides several hooks for applications to take advantage of, including:

 - Docker container creation and launching via docker-compose
-- Automatic creation of commodity systems such as Postgres or Elasticsearch (with further hooks to allow for initial provisoning such as running SQL, Alembic DB upgrades or Elasticsearch index creation)
+- Automatic creation of commodity systems such as Postgres or Elasticsearch (with further hooks to allow for initial provisoning such as running SQL)

 ## Getting started